diplobrat/odin-project/README.md

 # Rock, Paper, Scissors
-A simple roshambo game played in terminal, built using vanilla JS.
+A simple roshambo game played in the command line, built using vanilla JS.

 ## Setup
 Clone repo